-At an ABA event in September 2018, a video was shown of a young autistic man talking about how ABA helped him with skills such as talking and socialising.
+At a UK ABA event in September 2018, a video was shown of a young autistic man talking about how ABA helped him with skills such as talking and socialising.
 He is such a lovely sparky chap, now at mainstream school and hoping for a career in TV or film, perhaps at the British Board of Film Classification.
 The Harry Potter series is a firm favourite of his.
 Sadly the autism world online is not always a kind one, so here at ABAA4ALL we are transcribing what he said on the video anonymously.
 But we think his words are powerful testament to the ABA that helped to improve his quality of life right here in the UK.
 With thanks to him and his mum.

 "I am 15 years old and I currently go to school in (mainstream secondary).
 When I was two, I was diagnosed with autism, I was put on the spectrum.
 At that age - I didn’t know this at the time, but later discovered - I had gone mute.
 When I did some research it was what they call “regressing” which was where I just went completely mute, I didn’t say a word, whereas I had been speaking until I was about one and a half – but then I just stopped.

 "I went to a school - it is an ABA school - and through a long time of signing I began knowing again how to speak, and I sort of trained my mind back through the ABA therapy sessions that they were doing.
 So that enabled me to move to a mainstream school.
 Through that school, I did a whole range of things - I did various clubs, I did a comedy club with my friends.
 In Year 6 there was about 11 of us looking after the garden at our school.